successible/markdown-wiki/README.md

 Managing Markdown footnotes is a pain.

-- We check for missing or unmatched footnotes in a file on every save.
+- Automatically check missing or unmatched footnotes in a file on every save.

-- You can insert a `url` on your clipboard as a Markdown footnote, like `[^as1d]` via `Ctrl/Cmd+ '`.
+- Insert a `url` on your clipboard as a Markdown footnote, like `[^as1d]` via `Ctrl/Cmd+ '`.

-- You can convert any footnotes into ordered numbers via `Ctrl/Cmd+ shift + '`.
+- Automatically order footnotes and endnotes via `Ctrl/Cmd+ shift + '`.
+Pandoc must be installed on your system for this command to work.

 ## Linking